sumit6387/Online-Exam-System/readme.md

   And we have also portal signup system.</i>

 # Admin-Panel
-  In the admin panel we have 4 sections
+  <i>In the admin panel we have 4 sections
   1) Exam Category
   2) Exam
   3) Portal Registration